 top of page

 First, let's start by saying it is never too late to get involved.
 The Band Aides and Chaperones in particular are always looking for parents to help.
-To be a Chaperone you must attend a training, but they have several throughout the summer and even after school starts.
+To be a Chaperone you must attend a training, but they have several throughout the summer.

 What to Bring

-• Shirt designated by Mr. Hughes for that week’s game (usually the Double B)
+• Shirt designated by Mr. Beavers for that week’s game (Double B or Show Shirt)

 • Marching shoes